DallanQ/castles_of_burgundy/Manual.md

 The second player to finish covering up this same colour takes the _small bonus tile_ and the corresponding 2 to 4 victory points.
 Third and fourth place receive nothing.

 Note: As soon as a player reaches or exceeds 100 victory points on the victory point track, then he places his victory point tile onto his board with the 100 side up.
 The tile should be placed in the upper right hand corner, next to the used die storage.
-When a player reaches 200 vic- tory points, then he flips his tile over
+When a player reaches 200 victory points, then he flips his tile over

 #### Action "Sell goods" (page 9)